jmorris-uk/openmc_workshop/README.md

 Expected outputs from this task are on [slide 7 of the presentation](https://slides.com/shimwell/neutronics_workshop/#/7)

-When OpenMC runs a statepoint file is produce which contains information on the neutron source, tally results and additional information.
-This task focuses on information on the neutron source tasks 4, 5 and 6.
+When OpenMC runs a statepoint (output) file is produced which contains information on the neutron source, tally results and additional information.
+This task focuses on information on the neutron source tasks 4, 5 and 6 focus on extracting other information from the statepoint file.

 The ```plot_neutron_birth_energy.py``` file shows you how to access the statepoint file created by a simulation.
 In this example the birth energy of all the simulated neutrons is extracted.
 A plot of the energy distribution and